 Neihunuo Sorhie is a weaver of linen loom from Nagaland, known for her original artworks.
-She is also known for protecting this indigenous craft, as she puts efforts to teach the art to new generation.
-For her contribution to the field of arts, she was honoured with the prestigious Padma Shri, the fourth-highest civilian award in 2023.
-Started weaving at the age of 4, she had completed 60 years in this field when she was honoured by central government.
+She is also known for protecting this indigenous craft, as she puts effort into teaching the art to the new generation.
+For her contribution to the field of arts, she was honoured with the prestigious Padma Shri, the fourth-highest civilian award, in 2023.
+Started weaving at the age of 4, she had completed 60 years in this field when she was honoured by the central government.

 Neihunuo Sorhie started learning this art from her mother at the age of 4